itincknell/Word-Hoarder/README.md

 See https://github.com/tatuylonen/wiktextract

-The module looks for the files in a subfolder of main directory containing the source files: "dumps_unsorted".
+The module looks for the files in a subfolder of main directory containing the source files: "kaikki_json_files".

 The module organizes the data into a standard data structure used in this program.